WHO MUST PREPARE THE FINANCIAL STATEMENT?

 Unlimited License Limit

 To obtain an unlimited monetary limit on a license, the contractor must show $300,000 in both, working capital and net worth, as well as experience, with an audited financial statement.
-Cash only statements must include a Guaranty Agreement, as well as those with the majority of uncollected accounts receivables.
+Cash only statements must include a Guaranty Agreement with a supplemental financial statement, as well as those with the majority of capital listed as uncollected accounts receivables.
 At renewal time, a contractor may supply a "Reviewed" financial statement for unlimited.
-If their financial statement supports the limit without the guaranty or bond, the contractor may request to have it removed.

 Working Capital and Net Worth

-Please ask your CPA/LPA to determine the amount of your working capital and net worth to ensure you qualify for the limit requested.
+Please ask your CPA/LPA to assist you with determining the amount of your working capital and net worth to ensure you qualify for the limit requested.
 Please take in consideration of experience and whether the majority is uncollected receivables.
 Working capital is current assets minus current liabilities.
 Net worth is total assets minus total liabilities.

 CURRENT ASSETS are cash and those assets that are reasonably expected to be realized in cash or sold or consumed within one year or within a business’s normal operating cycle if it is longer.
 Generally, current assets include the following: